 Source: (Government of Lebanon 2019)

 OMSAR is supporting the public administration in applying these KPIs, in building capacities of public officials and inspectors, and is currently automating the methodology through the development of a Web-based solution, which should facilitate the reporting to the CIB.
 OMSAR also intends to create sectoral and organisational Performance Planning and Monitoring Units in all institutions.
 However to date, the public administration still faces challenges in monitoring its activities due to insufficient expertise and resources in the field.
 There is equally a lack of reliable data, publication of results could become a more common feature and engaging citizens in the process is rare.
 OMSAR itself has however conducted citizen satisfaction surveys on e-government services in 2013 and surveys to prioritize digital transformation projects in 2019 according to the OECD Survey.
-This is a practice other institutions could build on and whose results should be made publicly available.
+This is a practice other institution could build on and whose results should be made publicly available.
 Given OMSAR’s role with regards to open government and supporting the public administration on M&E, OMSAR could work with those ministries to be involved in the open government sub-committee on building an M&E culture, expertise and indicators for the open government initiatives included in the open government action plan.
 The existing e-learning platform (see Chapter 4) could be complemented with a course on M&E focusing in particular on M&E of open government initiatives and stakeholder engagement in M&E.

 As per decree number 11/99999, all ministries and government entities should submit annual reports to the CIB, which then assesses the results of the institutions.
 OMSAR, together with the Board, is currently enforcing this with 6 pilot ministries.
 One of the key performance indicators (KPI) that should be included in these reports relates to open government according to the OECD Survey.
 In order to strengthen M&E of open government initiatives, OMSAR and the CIB could enhance their expertise in this field, develop specific indicators, building upon the existing KPIs, that evaluate the process, output, outcome and impact of open government initiatives.
 Such a pilot project could focus on the open government initiatives to be included in the open government action plan.